vitor251093/iFeel-Windows/README.md

 For now, the Windows Explorer will do just good, but it would be interesting to recreate the Finder look in Windows in the future, since it has a more simple UI.

 ### Ignored modules
-There are things in macOS that I simply don't use (or don't use THAT much), and because of that I won't work on.
+There are things in macOS that I simply don't use, that I don't use THAT much, or that already have pretty good replacements.
+Because of that, I won't work on those.
 In case you liked the project and want one of the modules below being a part of macOsFeel, submit a pull request and I will review it.

 #### Calendar
 I love the macOS Calendar, but the Windows 10 calendar seems to be just good enought.
 Haven't tested it yet thought.